 Walking tours by and for the citizens

 Jane’s Walk is celebrated all over the world.
 The festive weekend takes place every year on the first week-end in May.
-In 2018, it will be on May 4th, 5th and 6th.
-It is possible to propose a walk from the month of March 2018.
+In 2019, it will be on May 3trd 4th and 5th.
+It is now possible to propose a walk!

 Jane’s Walk is led by Montréal enthusiasts